Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Analyses

 \subsection{Unsupervised Classification}

 Unsupervised classification is performed on (scaled) datasets mentioned above using the same comparison distributions as on the simulated data.
-The ARI and the number of groups chosen by the BIC is shown in Table~\ref{tab:unsup}.
-In the case of the {\tt fvoles} dataset, skewed yet light-tailed clusters are fit.
-Notice that in this case, the {\tt MixGHD} model only finds one group, which could be due to the fact that {\tt MixGHD} cannot account well for lighter tails.
-However, both MPE and {\tt mixture} perform equally well here.
+The ARI and the number of groups chosen by the BIC is shown in Table~\ref{tab:unsup} along with the classification tables in Table~\ref{tab:classtab}.